What is brand monitoring?

 Step 3: Build your keyword and query framework

-Structure your queries across four layers:
+Structure your monitoring around four layers:

 - Campaign and content keywords: hashtags, campaign names, and messaging themes